PaddlePaddle/models/fluid/PaddleCV/image_classification/README_ngraph.md

 ```

 ## 3. How the benchmark script might be run.
-If everything built sucessfully, you can run command in ResNet50 nGraph session in script [run.sh](https://github.com/PaddlePaddle/models/blob/develop/fluid/PaddleCV/image_classification/run.sh) to start the benchmark job locally.
+If everything built successfully, you can run command in ResNet50 nGraph session in script [run.sh](https://github.com/PaddlePaddle/models/blob/develop/fluid/PaddleCV/image_classification/run.sh) to start the benchmark job locally.
 You will need to uncomment the `#ResNet50 nGraph` part of script.

 Above is training job using the nGraph, to run the inference job using the nGraph: